Ramnagar–Chandigarh Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12527 Ramnagar - Chandigarh Junction Intercity Express covers the distance of 420 km in 7 hours 55 mins (50 km/hr) & in 7 hours 35 mins as the 12528 Chandigarh Junction - Ramnagar Intercity Express (52 km/hr).
+The 12527 Ramnagar - Chandigarh Junction Intercity Express covers the distance of 420 km in 7 hours 55 mins (50 km/h) and in 7 hours 35 mins as the 12528 Chandigarh Junction - Ramnagar Intercity Express (52 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 12527 / 28 Ramnagar - Chandigarh Junction Intercity Express runs from Ramnagar via Kashipur Junction, Moradabad Junction, Laksar Junction, Saharanpur Junction, Ambala Cantonment Junction to Chandigarh Junction.